back to top

-Internet Explorer is one of the oldest programs that comes with Windows.
+Internet Explorer is one of the oldest programmes that comes with Windows.
 It was first released in 1995, the same year as Windows 95.
 It served as Microsoft’s primary user-accessible browser until 2013.
-In 2015, the organization changed its focus to Edge, which has since replaced Internet Explorer as the default browser on Windows.
+In 2015, the organisation changed its focus to Edge, which has since replaced Internet Explorer as the default browser on Windows.

-It has been officially discontinued and dead since June 2022.
+It has been officially discontinued and has been dead since June 2022.
 It will no longer be updated.
-Additionally, the hidden feature of Windows 11 is well concealed.
-Although all of its files are present, the average user no longer frequently accesses it.
+Additionally, the hidden features of Windows 11 are well concealed.
+Although all of its files are present, the average user no longer frequently accesses them.
 However, if you open it directly, Microsoft Edge will be your default browser.

 Due to its age, slowness, and lack of modern trends and technologies, the majority of users have already forgotten about it.
 However, some people may still require access to a legacy project, such as an enterprise portal or a website that is incompatible with any modern browser.
 In these cases, it may be quicker to launch Internet Explorer directly in Windows 11 rather than running a virtual machine with an outdated version of Windows and Internet Explorer.